-Nancy Pollock is an Associate Clinical Professor in the School of Rehabilitation Science, McMaster University.
-As a practicing occupational therapist, Nancy brings that important perspective to CanChild.
-Her research foci include: facilitation of goal setting in young children, intervention models for children with developmental and learning difficulties and best practice in school-based occupational therapy.
+Nancy Pollock was an Associate Clinical Professor in the School of Rehabilitation Science, McMaster University.
+As a practicing occupational therapist, Nancy brought an important and valued perspective to CanChild.
+Her research foci included: facilitation of goal setting in young children, enhancing participation and functioning of children with Developmental Coordination Disorder, intervention models for children with developmental and learning difficulties, and best practice in school-based occupational therapy.

 Sensory integration remains a significant area of practice for occupational therapists and research into sensory integrative and sensory processing disorders continues to flourish, so it is important to keep abreast of recent findings.

 In the STACK Study (which stands for Screening, Tracking and Assessing Coordination in Kids), students in Grades 4 to 8 in two school boards were screened to identify children who may have coordination difficulties.

 This study is designed to develop and evaluate educational materials about family-centred service.

 The Focus on Function Study will compare two treatment approaches ("child-focused" and "context-focused") that are currently being used for children with cerebral palsy and other developmental and motor delays.

 The Quality of Upper Extremity Skills Test is an outcome measure designed to evaluate movement patterns and hand function in children with cerebral palsy.